yashaka/NSelene/README.md

 ## Versions

-* Upcomig version to use is yet unreleased 1.0.0-alpha01
+* Upcomig version to use is just released [1.0.0-alpha01](https://www.nuget.org/packages/NSelene/1.0.0-alpha01)
   * targets netstandard2.0
+    * net45 support may be added later
+  * for now it's almost same as [0.0.0.7](https://www.nuget.org/packages/NSelene/0.0.0.7)
+    * but repacked in sdk-style format
+    * and removed things marked as obsolete til 0.0.0.7
+  * can be installed by:
+    `dotnet add package NSelene --version 1.0.0-alpha01`

 * Latest stable version: [0.0.0.7](https://www.nuget.org/packages/NSelene/0.0.0.7)
   * targets net45